integrationagent/integrationagent-site/content/page/products.md

 Smart Forms provides a compromise of effective and user friendly way to increase forms conversion rate.

 #### Features

-* sdfd
-* sdfsd
-* fllll

 * HubSpot native.
 * Built specifically for HubSpot, you can use like any other module.
 * Mobile ready
 * Slide in form, doesn’t block content
 * Timed based appearance
 * If a user closes the form – it wouldn’t show up for the next 24 hours.
 * If a user submitted the form, the popup for this specific form will never be shown again.
 * Scroll-Based (in development)
 * Exit-Intent (in development)

-[Get SmartForms][1]

-* * *
+{{% /product %}}

+{{% product title="Email Checker" link="/emailchecker/" button="Verify Emails" %}}

+Sending emails to non-existent addresses causes big bounce rate, as a result your emails will go to spam more often.

+Upload a contact list in csv with a column email, the email checker will verify all emails that exist and send you back a file with only valid records.
+{{% /product %}}

+{{% product title="HubSpot API Java Client" link="https://github.com/integrationagent/hubspot-java" button="Fork on GitHub" %}}

 ### HubSpot API Java Client